 If you don't see the VIN on the dashboard, it can be found by opening the driver's side door and looking inside the door jamb.
 A VIN is also included on a vehicle's registration, vehicle title and insurance card.

 How To Decode VIN Number Characters

 There are 17 digits or characters in each vehicle's unique VIN.
 Here is what each VIN digit represents to help you better understand your vehicle.

 Digit 1: Country of Origin

 The first digit specifies where the vehicle was manufactured.
-Here are the most common country codes and their corresponding countries:
+Here are the most common country codes and countries:

-The second digit identifies the specific vehicle's manufacturer, which is often the first letter of the manufacturer's name, such as ‘B’ for BMW vehicles.
-Some common examples include:
+The second digit identifies the specific vehicle's manufacturer.
+It's often the first letter of the manufacturer's name, such as B for BMW vehicles.

-However, some characters can stand for multiple manufacturers, so the third digit combines with the first two to indicate the specific manufacturing division.
+Since some characters can stand for multiple manufacturers, the third digit combines with the first two to indicate the specific manufacturing division.
 For example, JM1 can designate Mazda, while JMB can designate Mitsubishi.
 The first three digits together are known as the World Manufacturer Identifier (WMI).

-Characters 4 through 8 identify the specific details about the car's vehicle type.
+These characters identify specific details about the car's vehicle type.